Earyn McGee

 Earyn McGee is an American herpetologist and science communicator.
 She is an American Association for the Advancement of Science (AAAS) IF/THEN Ambassador and a 2020 AAAS Mass Media Science & Engineering Fellow.
-In response to the racism faced by Black birdwatcher Christian Cooper in the Central Park birdwatching incident, McGee co-organized Black Birders Week to celebrate Black birders.
+In response to the racism faced by Black birdwatcher Christian Cooper in the Central Park birdwatching incident, McGee and Corina Newsome co-organized Black Birders Week to celebrate Black birders.

 Early life and education

 Growing up in Inglewood, California, McGee completed an undergraduate degree in conservation biology at Howard University, where she was an Environmental Biology Scholar.
 Her summer undergraduate research involved studying Yarrow's spiny lizard in the Cave Creek Canyon of the Chiricahua Mountains.
 In 2018, McGee completed a Master's degree in the School of Natural Resources and the Environment at the University of Arizona, with a focus in wildlife conservation and management.